 However, to join the ranks of companies that have successfully implemented data analytics in construction, a professional approach is essential.
 This article provides the ultimate overview of the opportunities data analytics creates for the construction industry, along with the proven ways to leverage them strategically.

-The Potential of Big Data Analytics in Construction Industry
+The Potential of Big Data Analytics in the Construction Industry

 Regardless of the industry, Big Data means big opportunities.
 When lots of information is properly analyzed, extensive data sets can uncover valuable patterns, trends, and insights.
 In construction, Big Data includes everything from financial records and project schedules to inspection results and equipment usage.